dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 Date - A string that MUST have the form of an [RFC3339] date string as defined for the Date type in section 1.4 of [JMAP].

-String - a JSON string type
+"String" - a JSON string type

-UnsignedInt - a positive JSON integer as defined in section 1.3 of [JMAP].
+"UnsignedInt" - a positive JSON integer as defined in section 1.3 of [JMAP].

-UnsignedFloat
+"UnsignedFloat"

-Mime - A String value that MUST be of the following form as defined in section 5.1 of [MIME]:
+"Mime" - A "String" value that MUST be of the following form as defined in section 5.1 of [MIME]:
     type "/" subtype

 "A[]" and array of values of type A.